hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 ### Considerations concerning imagery

 Before creating your project, check the imagery in several different locations across your project area to make an imagery assessment.
-In most cases either Maxar or Bing imagery should suit your needs.
+In most cases either Esri or Bing imagery should suit your needs.
 However, there are situations where you might want to choose an alternative source.
 You may need to consider the following when choosing your imagery:

 1. If careful, detailed mapping is needed choose the imagery that is clearest, with the highest resolution.
 2. If your priority is to have the most up-to-date imagery, flick between the standard imagery sources to look for the most recent imagery.
 Look for indications of development such as new buildings or land clearance to get an idea of the most up-to-date imagery.
-Recently Maxar has been the most up-to-date but this varies by location.
 3. Check for cloud cover, although one imagery source may suit your needs if it is very cloudy or hazy your mappers will struggle to map using it.
 4. Check for alignment, if there is plenty of existing OSM data that aligns to one set of satellite imagery then it may make sense to choose the same imagery.
 If there are alignment issues make sure to write clear instructions detailing how you expect contributors to deal with offsets/alignment issues.